rafsan99/English-Dictionary/README.md

-This is an English Dictionary which is developed by Django .
+This is an English Dictionary which is developed with Django .